Onagraceae: Evening-primrose Family — Clarkia

 Notes:

 This is very similar to Waltham Creek Clarkia (Clarkia modesta, see above).
 Both have nodding buds, and diamond-shaped to oblanceolate petals.
 The outer anthers are longer and darker than the inner ones.
 Fruits are long, slender and 8-grooved.
 The differences between them are in 1) the size of the petals (this has petals that are 6–10 mm), and 2) the petal color (this has white petals, or pale pink shading lighter towards their base), and are generally dark-spotted or -flecked).
-Thanks to a friend for use of the photo.
+Thanks to a friend for use of photo #1.

 Redspot Clarkia – Clarkia speciosa subsp. speciosa